Who Is Winning the New Space Race?

 The countries and companies that answer these questions will shape the economy of space for decades.

-The real race is not just about rockets.
+In other words: the real race is not just about rockets.

 It’s about who defines the market itself.